Storms made viewing for us easy!

 Ladies' Tea (and Coffee) - Every Tuesday at 10am on the Veranda

-Every Great shot starts with a SMILE!
+Every Great shot starts (and ends) with a SMILE!

 Santa and the Links TEAM